gitchasing/ghostarchive-lookup/README.md

 # Ghostarchive Lookup

 This Chrome extension adds a "Ghostarchive Lookup" button to your browser toolbar.
-When you click it, it searches for the current tab's URL on Ghost Archive.
+When you click it, it searches for the current tab's URL on Ghostarchive.

 ## Credits
 This project is a fork of